 I’ve worked in retail off and on for quite a few years, most recently at a retail liquor outlet, and I’ve found that there are things that either make me very happy, or really get on my nerves.
+Here are a few retail tips.

 Making the cashier happy can greatly increase the probability that you will also be happy as a customer.